elB4RTO/craplog-pyGUI/README.md

 <br>
 This fully Graphical version of CRAPLOG allows you to view log files too.<br>
 In the left side of the screen, you can load and view the files that CRAPLOG will use during its job.<br>
-In the right side of the screen, there are the options to use and the output of the process.<br>
+In the right side of the screen, there are the options to use and the output of the process.<br><br>
 Don't like the GUI?
-Switch to <a href="https://github.com/elB4RTO/craplog-fullCLI">full CLI</a><br>
+Try the <a href="https://github.com/elB4RTO/craplog-fullCLI">full CLI</a> or the <a href="https://github.com/elB4RTO/craplog-GUIaidedCLI">GUI aided CLI</a> versions<br>
 <br>
 <br>
 <br>